 One of the most beautiful narratives in the scripture found in the gospel of Luke paints a masterpiece of God’s love for all humanity.
 God comes running for you and me.
 It is a parable of a father who has two sons who represent you and me.
 It portrays the youngest son as lost and arrogant, who has no regard for his father or anyone else in his family.
 Without hesitation, he asks his father for his portion of the inheritance so he can enjoy life on his terms.
 His father obliges and gives each son their share of the estate.

 In the search to find meaning in life, the lost son squanders his father’s money.
-We learn he is at work feeding pigs, and so hungry he is eating their scraps, and no one will help him.
+We learn he is at work feeding pigs, and is so hungry he is eating their scraps, and no one will help him.
 Destitute and alone, he comes to his senses as he hits rock bottom and is left powerless over the decisions he has made.
-There is the first light of sanity as he contemplates there might be an escape out of the darkness.
+There is the first light of sanity as he contemplates there might be an escape from the darkness.
 He rehearses in his mind a return home to ask his father to take him back as a hired hand.
 Without anything to lose, he humbles himself and makes the journey back toward the house he previously despised.